Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 But but I think overall, the fact

-that I knew I didn't
+that I knew I didn't have the same

-have the same desire that I had ten years
+desire that I had ten years earlier

-Made it clear that, you know,
+sort of made it clear that,

-Yeah.
-Well, and you guys
+Well, and you guys, bought the company,

 which is something else